onino-js/NEAT/documentation/neat-implementation.md

-# NEAT rules
+# NEAT implementation

 The aim of this document is to synthetize the rules for designing a NEAT and to describe them with an algorithmic point of view (ie. as a succetion of computing steps over objects).
 The description is language agnistic so that any developper would easily reproduce a NEAT in any programming language.
 All quotes in this document comes from [Evolving Neural Networks through Augmenting Topologies](https://www.cs.utexas.edu/users/ai-lab/pubs/stanley.gecco02_1.pdf).

+### Introduction

+For a detailed explanation of NEAT terms, please read the [NEAT glossary](https://github.com/onino-js/NEAT/tree/main/documentation/net-glossary.md).

+A Genome is a representation of a phenotype, which is an individual over a population.
+In the case of a NEAT, an individual is a neural network that can be feed with inputs to produce outputs in order to solve practical problems.
+All individuals that share the same genome behave exactly the same.
+This representation can be done in many ways.In the case of a neat implementation, the encoding rules are described in [Encoding the genome](#encoding-the-genome).

+To build the algorithm, it is important to make a distinction between Genome objects and Phenotype (or Individual, or Network).
+A NEAT algorithm manipulates Genomes and genes to produce new populations.
+The correspondings phenotypes are tested during the process to evalate their capabilities to solve the given problem.
+That disctinction being made:

+- A Genome can be mutated or crossed with other genome but not a phenotype
+- A phenotype can produce results with given inputs but not a genome

+Thus, even if they are closely related, one should use different objects to describe Genome (or Genotype) and Phenotype (or Network).
+The same goes for Node (or Neuron) and Node gene (or neuron gene) and Connexion (or Axon) and Connexion gene (or Axon gene).

 ### Encoding the genome

-> NEAT’s genetic encoding scheme is designed to allow corresponding genes to be easily
-> lined up when two genomes cross over during mating.
-Genomes are linear represen-
+The Encoding has been choosen to solve the problems described in the [NEAT presentation](https://github.com/onino-js/NEAT/tree/main/documentation/net-presentation.md).
+Here are the author prescription:

-> tations of network connectivity (Figure 2).
+> Genomes are linear representations of network connectivity (Figure 2).
 Each genome includes a list of connection
 > genes, each of which refers to two node genes being connected.

+From the description above we deduce that an object of type Genome has at least two properties:

+- One array of type "node gene"
+- One array of type "connexion gene"

+Use of indexed array insure the linear representation.

-Node genes provide a
-> list of inputs, hidden nodes, and outputs that can be connected.
+> Node genes provide a list of inputs, hidden nodes, and outputs that can be connected.
 Each connection gene
 > specifies the in-node, the out-node, the weight of the connection, whether or not the
 > connection gene is expressed (an enable bit), and an innovation number, which allows
-> finding corresponding genes (as will be explained below).
+> finding corresponding genes.

+An object of type Connexion gene has at least four properties:

+- One identificator of a node gene for its input (can be an id or the node gene object itself)
+- One identificator of a node gene for its input (can be an id or the node gene object itself)
+- A Number representing the weight of the connexion
+- A boolean representing wether or not the connexion is activated
+- A Number representing the innovation number which will be used to perform crossovers between individuals of the same species.

 ![Encoding the genome in neat algorithm](https://github.com/onino-js/NEAT/blob/main/documentation/images/genotype-encoding.png?raw=true, "Encoding the genome in neat algorithm")